damianhakert/damianhakert.github.io/source/_posts/2016-03-30-using-omnibus-gitlab-to-ship-gitlab.md

 ## Conclusion

-One of the GitLab strengths is that we are able to have a very short release cycle and to get the updates to all our users very fast.
+One of GitLab's strengths is that we are able to have a very short release cycle, getting the updates to all our users very quickly.
 The omnibus-gitlab packages aren't perfect but they are currently the best option currently for frequent GitLab updates.

-If you consider the amount of time required to maintain eight packages (four platforms, one package each for CE and EE, two docker images, two Raspberry Pi 2 packages), the monthly release cycle, and making upgrades between versions and i nstallations as simple as possible, then omnibus-gitlab is doing a very good job.
+If you consider the amount of time required to maintain eight packages (four platforms, one package each for CE and EE, two docker images, two Raspberry Pi 2 packages), the monthly release cycle, and making upgrades between versions and installations as simple as possible, then omnibus-gitlab is doing a very good job.

 [A lot](https://twitter.com/choyer/status/670273120566120449)